Shrimp Tortellini with Lemon Garlic Cream Sauce in skillet

 Return the cooked tortellini and shrimp to the skillet.
 Toss everything gently until the tortellini and shrimp are fully coated in the lemon garlic cream sauce.
 Cook for 2–3 more minutes to let the flavors marry.

-parsley and a sprinkle of extra Parmesan before serving.
+Garnish with chopped parsley and a sprinkle of extra Parmesan before serving.
 This final touch adds brightness and depth, making Shrimp Tortellini with Lemon Garlic Cream Sauce not just a meal but a showstopper.

 Pro Tips for Perfect Shrimp Every Time